LeonisX/space-trader/README.md

 ## Captain Quest

-# Alerts:
-AlertEncounterAttackCaptainTitle=Really Attack?
-AlertEncounterAttackCaptainMessage=Famous Captains get famous by, among other things, destroying everyone who attacks them.
-Do you really want to attack?
-AlertEncounterAttackCaptainAccept=Really Attack
-AlertEncounterAttackCaptainCancel=OK, I Won't
-AlertMeetCaptainAhabTitle=Meet Captain Ahab
-AlertMeetCaptainAhabMessage=Captain Ahab is in need of a spare shield for an upcoming mission.
-He offers to trade you some piloting lessons for your reflective shield.
-Do you wish to trade?
-AlertMeetCaptainAhabAccept=Yes, Trade Shield
-AlertMeetCaptainConradTitle=Meet Captain Conrad
-AlertMeetCaptainConradMessage=Captain Conrad is in need of a military laser.
-She offers to trade you some engineering training for your military laser.
-Do you wish to trade?
-AlertMeetCaptainConradAccept=Yes, Trade Laser
-AlertMeetCaptainHuieTitle=Meet Captain Huie
-AlertMeetCaptainHuieMessage=Captain Huie is in need of a military laser.
-She offers to exchange some bargaining training for your military laser.
-Do you wish to trade?
-AlertMeetCaptainHuieAccept=Yes, Trade Laser
-AlertSpecialTrainingCompletedTitle=Training Completed
-AlertSpecialTrainingCompletedMessage=After a few hours of training with a top expert, you feel your abilities have improved significantly.

 # News:
-NewsCaptAhabAttacked=Thug Assaults Captain Ahab!
 NewsCaptAhabDestroyed=Destruction of Captain Ahab's Ship Causes Anger!
-NewsCaptConradAttacked=Captain Conrad Comes Under Attack By Criminal!
 NewsCaptConradDestroyed=Captain Conrad's Ship Destroyed by Villain!
-NewsCaptHuieAttacked=Famed Captain Huie Attacked by Brigand!
 NewsCaptHuieDestroyed=Citizens Mourn Destruction of Captain Huie's Ship!

-# Encounters:
-EncounterPretextCaptainAhab=the famous Captain Ahab in a ^1 EncounterPretextCaptainConrad=the famous Captain Conrad in a ^1 EncounterPretextCaptainHuie=the famous Captain Huie in a ^1 EncounterShipCaptain=Captain
-EncounterTextFamousCaptain=The Captain requests a brief meeting with you.

-# VeryRareEncounters:
-VeryRareEncounterCaptainAhab=Captain Ahab
-VeryRareEncounterCaptainConrad=Captain Conrad
-VeryRareEncounterCaptainHuie=Captain Huie

 # Crew Member Names:
 CrewNameCaptain=Captain